kavutham/Devops/Jenkins/Maven_Pipeline/README.md

     install – Install the package into the local repository, for use as a dependency in other projects locally.

     deploy – Done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

+mvn dependency:tree

+--> This command generates the dependency tree of the maven project.

+mvn -DskipTests package

+--> The skipTests system property is used to skip the unit test cases from the build cycle.
+We can also use -Dmaven.test.skip=true to skip the test cases execution.

+mvn -q package  --> Quiet mode

+mvn -X package --> debug mode